 Ingredients

-- about 3 pounds of boneless chuck or other stew beef, cut into 1 inch cubes (I use less meat – about 2 pounds of beef – and add more vegetables)
+- 3 pounds boneless chuck or other beef stew cut into 1 inch cubes

-- 1 bottle of dry red wine (or 1/2 bottle of wine and about 1 3/4 cups of beef or vegetable stock)
+- 1 bottle dry red wine or 1/2 bottle of wine and about 1 3/4 cups of beef or vegetable stock

 - In a frying pan on medium heat, cook the bacon slices until they start to brown.
 Set them aside and leave the bacon fat in the pan.